vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 and Sircar conjectured kartavyā \(Bhandarkar prakāryā\), but an ingenious con-

 jecture was made by Chhabra 1963, 546: na yasya \(quoted with approval by Agrawal 1986, 63\).
 It gives significance to the double occurrence of the word pratimā  in the first hemistich—more meaningful, in my view, than the pedestrian ‘an image should be made’ of Fleet, Sircar, and Bhandarkar—to the effect that, although God Viṣṇu is admittedly transcendent, that is without form \( na yasya pratimā kācit\), a material image of Him in his manifestation of Śārṅgin can be made.
-I therefore take the genitive, ‘of that wielder of the bow’ \( tasya śārṅgiṇaḥ \) in 10b as depending on \( pratimām

-. \) and referring to
+I therefore take the genitive, ‘of that wielder of the bow’ \( tasya śārṅgiṇaḥ \) in 10b as depending on \( pratimāṁ\) and referring to

 the deity; the form chosen, that of the archer, implements a comparison with Kumāragupta or Skandagupta \(cf. 8b, 8d\)—both certainly mighty bowmen to judge by their coinage.
-7 The pratimām

-. . . . imām \(10bc\) of Viṣṇu-Śārṅgin is
+7 The pratimāṁ. . . imām \(10bc\) of Viṣṇu-Śārṅgin is

 the deity installed, whose name, as proposed by Bhandarkar, may have been Kumārasvāmiṇ 8